 A H.T > A R.T > A L.T

 F.T H.T > F.TR.T > F.T L.T

-The resistance offered by the material against mechanical deformation is called as hardness.
+The resistance offered by the material against mechanical deformation is called hardness.

-The ability of a material that can withstand to mechanical load without plastic deformation is called as Brittleness.
+The ability of a material that can withstand mechanical load without plastic deformation is called Brittleness.

 The ability of a material that can resist mechanical deformation under stress is called stiffness.

-Time v/s Strain behavior of a material under Constant mechanical load is called as Creep.
+Time v/s Strain behavior of a material under Constant mechanical load is called Creep.

 Stress v/s no. of load cycles of the behavior of metal under changing mechanical load with Time is called as Fatigue.